-Every little boy’s (and several grown men’s) dream of earning money by playing video games is edging closer to reality.
-The recent release of HunterCoin and the in-development VoidSpace, games which reward players in digital currency rather than virtual princesses or gold stars point towards a future where one’s ranking on a scoreboard could be rewarded in dollars, and sterling, euros and yen.
+Every little boy’s (and many grown men’s) dream of earning money by playing video gaming is edging closer to reality.
+The recent release of HunterCoin and the in-development VoidSpace, games which reward players in digital currency rather than virtual princesses or gold stars point towards a future where one’s ranking on a scoreboard could possibly be rewarded in dollars, and sterling, euros and yen.

 The story of the millionaire (virtual) agent…

-Released in 1999, EverQuest took virtual currency gaming a step further, allowing players to trade virtual goods amongst themselves in-game and even though it was prohibited by the game’s designer to also sell virtual items to one another on eBay.
-In a genuine world phenomenon which was entertainingly explored in Neal Stephenson’s 2011 novel Reamde, Chinese gamers or ‘gold farmers’ were employed to play EverQuest and other such games full-time with the purpose of gaining experience points in order to level-up their characters thereby making them more powerful and sought after.
-These characters would then be in love with eBay to Western gamers who have been unwilling or unable to devote the hours to level-up their very own characters.
-Based on the calculated exchange rate of EverQuest’s currency as a result of the real world trading that occurred Edward Castronova, Professor of Telecommunications at Indiana University and an expert in virtual currencies estimated that in 2002 EverQuest was the 77th richest country in the world, somewhere within Russia and Bulgaria and its GDP per capita was greater than the People’s Republic of China and India.
+Released in 1999, EverQuest took virtual currency gaming a step further, allowing players to trade virtual goods amongst themselves in-game and though it was prohibited by the game’s designer to also sell virtual items to each other on eBay.
+In a genuine world phenomenon that was entertainingly explored in Neal Stephenson’s 2011 novel Reamde, Chinese gamers or ‘gold farmers’ were employed to play EverQuest along with other such games full-time with the purpose of gaining experience points in order to level-up their characters thereby making them better and popular.
+These characters would then be sold on eBay to Western gamers who have been unwilling or unable to devote the hours to level-up their own characters.
+In line with the calculated exchange rate of EverQuest’s currency as a result of the real world trading that took place Edward Castronova, Professor of Telecommunications at Indiana University and a specialist in virtual currencies estimated that in 2002 EverQuest was the 77th richest country in the world, somewhere between Russia and Bulgaria and its own GDP per capita was greater than the People’s Republic of China and India.

-Launched in 2003 and having reached 1 million regular users by 2014, Second Life is perhaps the most complete example of a virtual economy to date whereby it’s virtual currency, the Linden Dollar that can be used to get or sell in-game goods and services could be exchanged for real world currencies via market-based exchanges.
-There were a recorded $3.2 billion in-game transactions of virtual goods in the a decade between 2002-13, Second Life having become a marketplace where players and businesses alike could actually design, promote and sell content that they created.
-Real estate was an especially lucrative commodity to trade, in 2006 Ailin Graef became the very first Second Life millionaire when she turned an initial investment of $9.95 into over $1 million over 2.5 years through buying, selling and trading virtual property to other players.
-Examples such as Ailin will be the exception to the rule however, just a recorded 233 users making a lot more than $5000 in 2009 2009 from Second Life activities.
+Launched in 2003 and having reached 1 million regular users by 2014, Second Life could very well be the most complete example of a virtual economy up to now whereby it’s virtual currency, the Linden Dollar which can be used to buy or sell in-game goods and services can be exchanged for real life currencies via market-based exchanges.
+There have been a recorded $3.2 billion in-game transactions of virtual goods in the a decade between 2002-13, Second Life having become a marketplace where players and businesses alike could actually design, promote and sell content that they created.
+Real estate was an especially lucrative commodity to trade, in 2006 Ailin Graef became the 1st Second Life millionaire when she turned a short investment of $9.95 into over $1 million over 2.5 years through buying, selling and trading virtual property to other players.
+Examples such as for example Ailin are the exception to the rule however, only a recorded 233 users making a lot more than $5000 in ’09 2009 from Second Lifestyle.

 How exactly to be paid in dollars for mining asteroids…

-To date, the opportunity to generate non-virtual cash in video gaming has been of secondary design, the ball player having to proceed through non-authorised channels to switch their virtual booty or they needing to possess a degree of real world creative skill or business acumen which could be traded for cash.
-This could be set to change with the advent of video gaming being built from the bottom up round the ‘plumbing’ of recognised digital currency platforms.
-The approach that HunterCoin has had is to ‘gamify’ what is typically the rather technical and automated process of creating digital currency.
-Unlike real life currencies which come into existence when they are printed by a Central bank, digital currencies are created by being ‘mined’ by users.
-The underlying source code of a specific digital currency that allows it to function is named the blockchain, an online decentralised public ledger which records all transactions and currency exchanges between individuals.
-Since digital currency is only intangible data it is more susceptible to fraud than physical currency for the reason that it is possible to duplicate a unit of currency thereby causing inflation or altering the worthiness of a transaction after it has been made for personal gain.
-To make sure this does not happen the blockchain is ‘policed’ by volunteers or ‘miners’ who test the validity of each transaction that’s made whereby with the aid of specialist hardware and software they make sure that data has not been tampered with.
-This is an automatic process for miner’s software albeit an extremely time consuming one which involves lots of processing power from their computer.
-To reward a miner for verifying a transaction the blockchain releases a fresh unit of digital currency and rewards them with it being an incentive to help keep maintaining the network, thus is digital currency created.
-Since it may take anything from several days to years for a person to successfully mine a coin groups of users combine their resources into a mining ‘pool’, using the joint processing power of these computers to mine coins quicker.
+To date, the opportunity to generate non-virtual cash in video games has been of secondary design, the ball player having to go through non-authorised channels to exchange their virtual booty or they needing to possess a degree of real world creative skill or business acumen that could be traded for cash.
+This could be set to improve with the advent of video games being built from the ground up round the ‘plumbing’ of recognised digital currency platforms.
+The approach that HunterCoin has taken is to ‘gamify’ what’s typically the rather technical and automated procedure for creating digital currency.
+Unlike real life currencies that come into existence if they are printed by way of a Central bank, digital currencies are created by being ‘mined’ by users. coincapcentral underlying source code of a specific digital currency which allows it to function is named the blockchain, an online decentralised public ledger which records all transactions and currency exchanges between individuals.
+Since digital currency is only intangible data it really is more prone to fraud than physical currency for the reason that it is possible to duplicate a unit of currency thereby causing inflation or altering the value of a transaction after it’s been made for personal gain.
+To ensure this will not happen the blockchain is ‘policed’ by volunteers or ‘miners’ who test the validity of every transaction that’s made whereby with the aid of specialist hardware and software they make sure that data is not tampered with.
+This is a computerized process for miner’s software albeit an exceptionally time consuming the one that involves many processing power from their computer.
+To reward a miner for verifying a transaction the blockchain releases a new unit of digital currency and rewards them with it being an incentive to help keep maintaining the network, thus is digital currency created.
+Because it may take anything from several days to years for a person to successfully mine a coin sets of users combine their resources right into a mining ‘pool’, utilizing the joint processing power of these computers to mine coins quicker.

-HunterCoin the game sits within such a blockchain for an electronic currency also called HunterCoin.
-The act of playing the overall game replaces the automated process of mining digital currency and for the 1st time helps it be a manual one and with no need for expensive hardware.
-Using strategy, time and teamwork, players venture out onto a map searching for coins and on finding some and returning safely to their base (other teams are on the market attempting to stop them and steal their coins) they can cash out their coins by depositing them to their own digital wallet, typically an app designed to make and receive digital payments.
-10% of the value of any coins deposited by players go to the miners maintaining HunterCoin’s blockchain and also a small percent of any coins lost whenever a player is killed and their coins dropped.
-As the game graphics are basic and significant rewards take time to accumulate HunterCoin can be an experiment that might be viewed as the first video game with monetary reward built in as a primary function.
+HunterCoin the overall game sits within this type of blockchain for an electronic currency also known as HunterCoin.
+The act of playing the overall game replaces the automated process of mining digital currency and for the first time makes it a manual one and with no need for expensive hardware.
+Using strategy, time and teamwork, players venture out onto a map searching for coins and on finding some and returning safely with their base (other teams are out there attempting to stop them and steal their coins) they can cash out their coins by depositing them into their own digital wallet, typically an app designed to make and receive digital payments.
+10% of the worthiness of any coins deposited by players visit the miners maintaining HunterCoin’s blockchain and also a small percent of any coins lost whenever a player is killed and their coins dropped.
+As the game graphics are basic and significant rewards remember to accumulate HunterCoin can be an experiment that might be seen as the first gaming with monetary reward built-in as a primary function.

 Though still in development VoidSpace is really a more polished approach towards gaming in a functioning economy.
-A Massively Multiplayer Online Roleplaying Game (MMORPG), VoidSpace is defined in space where players explore an ever-growing universe, mining natural resources such as for example asteroids and trading them for goods with other players with the goal of building their very own galactic empire.
-Players will be rewarded for mining in DogeCoin, a far more established form of digital currency that is currently used widely for micro-payments on various social media marketing sites.
-DogeCoin will also be currency of in-game trade between players and the means to make in-game purchases.
-Like HunterCoin, DogeCoin is really a legitimate and fully functioning digital currency and like HunterCoin it can be traded for both digital and real fiat currencies on exchanges like Poloniex.
+A Massively Multiplayer Online Roleplaying Game (MMORPG), VoidSpace is set in space where players explore an ever-growing universe, mining natural resources such as asteroids and trading them for goods with other players with the purpose of building their very own galactic empire.
+Players will undoubtedly be rewarded for mining in DogeCoin, a far more established type of digital currency which is currently used widely for micro-payments on various social media sites.
+DogeCoin will also be currency of in-game trade between players and the methods to make in-game purchases.
+Like HunterCoin, DogeCoin is really a legitimate and fully functioning digital currency and like HunterCoin it is usually traded for both digital and real fiat currencies on exchanges like Poloniex.

 The future of video gaming?

-Though it is start when it comes to quality the release of HunterCoin and VoidSpace is an interesting indication of what may be the next evolution for games.
-MMORPG’s are currently being considered as methods to model the outbreak of epidemics because of how player’s reactions to an unintended plague mirrored recorded hard-to-model areas of human behaviour to real world outbreaks.
-Bitcoin Era may be surmised that eventually in-game virtual economies could be used as models to check economic theories and develop responses to massive failures based on observations of how players use digital currency with real value.
-Additionally it is a good test for the functionality and potential applications of digital currencies which have the promise of moving beyond mere vehicles of exchange and into exciting areas of personal digitial ownership for example.
-In the mean time, players will have the methods to translate hours before a screen into digital currency and dollars, sterling, euros or yen.
+Though it is early days with regard to quality the release of HunterCoin and VoidSpace can be an interesting indication of what may be the next evolution for games.
+MMORPG’s are currently being considered as ways to model the outbreak of epidemics as a result of how player’s reactions to an unintended plague mirrored recorded hard-to-model aspects of human behaviour to real life outbreaks.
+It could be surmised that eventually in-game virtual economies could be used as models to check economic theories and develop responses to massive failures predicated on observations of how players use digital currency with real value.
+Additionally it is an excellent test for the functionality and potential applications of digital currencies which have the promise of moving beyond mere vehicles of exchange and into exciting regions of personal digitial ownership for instance.
+In the mean time, players will have the methods to translate hours in front of a screen into digital currency and dollars, sterling, euros or yen.

 But before you quit your entire day job…

 … it’s worth mentioning current exchange rates.
-It’s estimated that a player could comfortably recoup their initial registration fee of just one 1.005 HunterCoin (HUC) for joining HunterCoin the game in 1 day’s play.
-Currently HUC cannot be exchanged directly to USD, one must convert it right into a more established digital currency like Bitcoin.
-During writing the exchange rate of HUC to Bitcoin (BC) is 0.00001900 as the exchange rate of BC to USD is $384.24.
-1 HUC traded to BC and to USD, before any transaction fees were taken into consideration would equate to… $0.01 USD.
-This is simply not to say that as a player becomes more adept that they cannot grow their team of virtual CoinHunters and perhaps employ a few ‘bot’ programmes that could automatically play the game beneath the guise of another player and earn coins for them aswell but I believe it’s safe to say that right now even efforts such as this might only realistically bring about enough change for an everyday McDonalds.
-Unless players are prepared to submit to intrusive in-game advertising, share personal data or join a casino game such as CoinHunter that is built on the Bitcoin blockchain it is improbable that rewards are ever likely to be more than micro-payments for the casual gamer.
-And maybe this is a positive thing, because surely if you receives a commission for something it stops being truly a game any more?
+It’s estimated a player could comfortably recoup their initial registration fee of just one 1.005 HunterCoin (HUC) for joining HunterCoin the game in 1 day’s play.
+Currently HUC can’t be exchanged directly to USD, one must convert it right into a more established digital currency like Bitcoin.
+During writing the exchange rate of HUC to Bitcoin (BC) is 0.00001900 while the exchange rate of BC to USD is $384.24.
+1 HUC traded to BC and to USD, before any transaction fees were taken into consideration would mean… $0.01 USD.
+This is simply not to say that as a player becomes more adept that they could not grow their team of virtual CoinHunters and maybe hire a few ‘bot’ programmes that could automatically play the game beneath the guise of another player and earn coins for them as well but I think it’s safe to say that at the moment even efforts such as this might only realistically result in enough change for a daily McDonalds.
+Unless players are prepared to submit to intrusive in-game advertising, share personal data or join a casino game such as CoinHunter that is built on the Bitcoin blockchain it really is improbable that rewards are ever likely to be more than micro-payments for the casual gamer.
+And perhaps this is a good thing, because surely if you receives a commission for something it stops being truly a game any more?